fsantanna-uerj/serrapilheira/Submissao/final.md

 (ii) controlled by automatic standby, and (iii) validated in real-world scenarios.
-Most of the hard work can be done by students and we believe that by the end of the year we will have a handful amount of applications with solid research results.
+Most of the hard work can be done by students and we believe that by the end of the year we will have a handful amount of applications to produce solid results.

-In the last semester, we slightly shifted our focus towards more fundamental aspects of programming languages and started a new implementation of Céu from scratch with verification in mind (Goal 5).
+In the last semester, we shifted our focus towards more fundamental aspects of programming languages and started a new implementation of Céu from scratch with verification in mind (Goal 5).
-We will probably need one semester to reach the same functionality of the current implementation (Goal 2) in order to start using it exclusively in new applications.
+We will probably need this whole year to reach the same functionality of the current implementation (Goal 2) in order to start using it exclusively in new applications.
 The other front is to take the new implementation and make use of LiquidHaskell to automatically verify the properties of termination, determinism, and memory boundedness.
-This would be a result of a greater impact, since extensive automatic verification of properties that hold for all programs of a programming language is valuable and hard to achieve.
+This would be a result of a greater impact, since extensive automatic verification of properties that hold for all programs is a valuable asset.
 We already proved termination for a small subset of the language, which gave us confidence to continue on this direction.
 We will probably need over a year to cover a significant portion of the